George HW Bush Invited Donald Trump To His Funeral Because He Didn’t Want To ‘Stiff’ A Sitting POTUS

 “For Bush 41, Trump is the president, and he does not want to stiff a sitting president, so in his own way, it is magnanimous that he is having Melania and Donald Trump come.”

 That magnanimity is in stark contrast to the lack of it that has been shown by other Republicans who have died while Trump has been in office.
-For example, when George HW Bush’s wife, Barbara Bush died in April 2018, Donald Trump famously did not intend; First Lady Melania Trump attended in his stead.
+For example, when George HW Bush’s wife Barbara Bush died in April 2018, Donald Trump famously did not intend; first lady Melania Trump attended in his stead.

 That was a deliberate choice, says Brinkley.